-Poached Salmon Pasta Salad in a Light Garlic Dressing
+Poached Salmon Pasta Salad

 As summer starts to beat down on us and the dusty grill covers get lifted off, the temptation to eat al fresco returns.
 I love eating outdoors including any time we go camping.
 It doesn’t have to be a fancy pants dinner but It always seems way more relaxed under the stars.
 My barbecue grill and smoker get their workout for sure and I’m looking into making my own outdoors pizza oven.